 To have control over your cold email deliverability and hold your bounce rate at the low bar, you’ll need to build a trustworthy prospect base.
 To do so, remove uninterested parties from your email lists and update your lists regularly:

-2. Seek verification.
-When you struggle to find a specific person’s email address you need to reach, you may feel tempted to direct your message to info@company.xyz or contact@company.xyz.
+When you struggle to find a specific person’s email address you need to reach, you may feel tempted to direct your message to [email protected] or [email protected].
 But the chances that your email gets read are rather slim.
 Instead, spend more time researching to find specific people to add to your contact list.
+Use email list providers and verification tools to confirm addresses before they enter your sequences.

 Editor’s note: This post was originally published in July 2018 and has been completely updated for accuracy and comprehensiveness.